Katniss218/ksp_parts/README.md

 # ksp_parts
-By browsing this you might spoil yourself my next projects.
-Proceed with caution
+'Official' repository for my KSP RSS/RO parts mod.

 This part set is not meant to be release-grade.
-You probably will encounter bugs.
+You probably will encounter bugs in your install.
 A lot of bugs.
 No support will be provided.